 (a) Emergency Protective Care Hearing.
-If a child has been removed from the home of the parent or legal custodian pursuant to Rule 30.01, the court shall hold an emergency protective care hearing within seventy-two (72) hours of the child's removal.
+If a child has been removed from the home of the parent or legal custodian pursuant to Rule 28.01-30.01, the court shall hold an emergency protective care hearing within seventy-two (72) hours of the child's removal pursuant to Rule 30.01.

 (b) Admit/Deny Hearing.
 Pursuant to Rule 34.02, subd.
-1, when the child is removed from home by court order, an admit/deny hearing shall be held within ten (10) days of the date of the emergency protective care hearing.
+1(a), when the child is removed from home by court order, an admit/deny hearing shall be held within ten (10) days of the date of the emergency protective care hearing.
 Pursuant to Rule 34.02, subd.
-2, when the child is not removed from home by court order, an admit/deny hearing shall be held no sooner than five (5) days, and no later than twenty (20) days after the parties have been served with the petition.
-In the case of an Indian child, no foster care placement proceeding or termination of parental rights proceeding shall be held until at least ten (10) days after receipt of notice by the parent or Indian custodian and the tribe or the Secretary of the Interior, provided, however, that the parent or Indian custodian or the tribe shall, upon request, be granted up to twenty (20) additional days to prepare for such proceeding.
+2(a), when the child is not removed from home by court order, an admit/deny hearing shall be held no sooner than three (3) five (5) days, and no later than twenty (20) days after the parties have been served with the summons and petition.
+In the case of an Indian child, no foster care placement proceeding or termination of parental rights proceeding shall be held until at least ten (10) days after receipt of notice by the parent or Indian custodian or the tribe shall, upon request, be granted up to twenty (20) additional days to prepare for such proceeding.

 (1) Parent's, Indian Custodian's or Tribe's Identity Known.
-In matters governed by the Indian Child Welfare Act, 25 U.S.C. § 1901 et seq., the admit/deny hearing on a petition requesting the foster care placement of an Indian child, the permanent placement of an Indian child, or the termination of parental rights to an Indian child shall not be held until at least ten (10) days after receipt of the notice required under Rule 32.06, 25 U.S.C. § 1912 (a), and Minnesota Statutes § 260.761, subd.
-3. The parent, Indian custodian, or tribe shall, upon request, be granted up to twenty (20) additional days from receipt of the notice to prepare for the admit/deny hearing.
+In matters governed by the Indian Child Welfare Act, 25 U.S.C. § 1901 et seq., the admit/deny hearing on a petition requesting the foster care placement of an Indian child, the permanent placement of an Indian child, or the termination of parental rights to an Indian child shall not be held until at least ten (10) days after receipt of the notice required under

+Rule 32.06, 25 U.S.C. § 1912(a), and Minnesota Statutes § 260.761, subd.
+3. The parent, Indian custodian, or child's tribe shall, upon request, be granted up to twenty (20) additional days from receipt of the notice to prepare for the admit/deny hearing.

-(2) Parent's, Indian Custodian's, or Tribe's Identity Unknown.
-If the identity or location of the parent or Indian custodian and the tribe cannot be determined, the notice required under Rule 32.06, 25 U.S.C. § 1912 (a), and Minnesota Statutes § 260.761, subd.
+(2) Parent's, Indian Custodian's, or Child's Tribe's Identity Unknown.
+If the identity or location of the parent, Indian custodian, or child's tribe cannot be determined, the notice required under Rule 32.06, 25 U.S.C. § 1912(a), and Minnesota Statutes § 260.761, subd.
 3, shall be sent to the Secretary of the Interior who shall have fifteen (15) days to provide the requisite notice to the parent or Indian custodian and the tribe.
 The admit/deny hearing shall be held at least twenty-five (25) days after receipt of the notice by the Secretary.
-The parent, Indian custodian, or tribe shall, upon request, be granted up to twenty (20) additional days from receipt of the notice to prepare for the admit/deny hearing.
+The parent, Indian custodian, or child's tribe shall, upon request, be granted up to twenty (20) additional days from receipt of the notice to prepare for the admit/deny hearing.